Y0Coss/docs-fork/pages/public_cloud/compute/public-cloud-first-steps/guide.en-ca.md

 > [!primary]
 >
 Your Public Cloud resources total will initially be limited for cost control and security reasons.
-You can verify these quotas by clicking `Quota and Regions`{.action} in the left-hand navigation bar under **Settings**.
+You can verify these quotas by clicking `Quota & Regions`{.action} in the left-hand navigation bar under **Settings**.
 Please consult [the dedicated documentation](/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota) for more information.
 >
 Note that you can **upgrade** your instance after creation to have more resources available.
 Switching to a smaller model however is not possible with a regular instance.
 You can find more information on this topic in **Step 4.4** below.
 >